DEFRA/fcp-defra-id-stub/README.md

 ### Current Limitations

 As this is early development, there are some known limitations to be aware of that will be addressed in future releases:

-- Session data is not persisted across stub restarts.
-Token exchange, SSO and refresh tokens will be invalid if the stub is restarted.

 - Reselection an organisation mid session will replace the `roles` array property of the JWT entirely.
 The real Defra ID will append the new organisation to this array.